 FGM is extremely traumatic.
 It can lead to serious, life-long physical and mental health problems.
-Internationally, FGM is recognised as a violation of the human rights of girls and women and when Inspire Multi Academy Trust is a company limited by guarantee registered in England & Wales No. 10427291 performed on a child, is a violation of the Rights of the Child.
+Internationally, FGM is recognised as a violation of the human rights of girls and women and when performed on a child, is a violation of the Rights of the Child.
 With growing and emerging migrant populations in the County it is vital that agencies and organisations in Northamptonshire work together to ensure they put plans in place to raise awareness of its illegality and the risks, to prevent further procedures and support women who have experienced FGM.